 Children are given regular, Independent ‘free’ reading time

-Early Readers progress through the Oxford Reading Tree scheme colour bands/levels in sequence, with the freedom to choose the titles they wish to read from within that colour band.
+Early Readers progress through our reading scheme colour bands/levels in sequence, with the freedom to choose the titles they wish to read from within that colour band.

 Children are given informal opportunities to talk about the books they are reading and make recommendations to others.

 Children have 1:1 reading opportunities with adults – Class Teacher, LSA, parent helpers.

 Younger children are taught how to use the school library and older children use the library independently.

 2-3 text-types are focused on per term resulting in 2-3 pieces of writing that the children have had an opportunity to plan, draft, edit (or re-draft) and write up a neat, final version of.

 Each term, the children will focus on a fiction text type and a non-fiction text type and in other terms they may focus on poetry in addition to the other two text types.

 Children are taught the required language and layout features of the text types they are studying.

 Teachers provide pupils with high-quality modelled writing examples for the text types studied.

 Teachers deliver lessons specifically focused on Phonics, Spelling, punctuation and grammar concepts and the importance of consistent and accurate use of these skills in writing tasks is re-enforced through marking and the drafting and editing process.